 We also hosted thousands of educators at Fundations, Just Words, and Wilson Reading System workshops across the country.
 Due to the overwhelming response to the release of the WRS 4th Edition, Steps 1-6, we will continue offering WRS 4th Edition Institutes this year at our main campus in Oxford, MA, and select locations throughout the country.
-Coming soon, look for the WRS 4th Edition, Steps 7-12, which will be available for the 2019-2020 school year.
+Coming soon, look for the WRS 4th Edition, Steps 7-12, which will be available in 2020.

 To support Wilson professional learning across a wide geographic area, new Wilson® Accredited Partners have come on board, bringing our total number of partners to 23 nationally.
 These new partners include: Montgomery County Intermediate Unit in Pennsylvania; Leslie Shankman School Corporation/Hyde Park Day School in Illinois; Children’s Health Council/Sand Hill School in California; and the Banyan School in New Jersey.
 In addition, the Woodlynde School/Literacy Institute, a long-standing Partner based in Strafford, PA, achieved reaccreditation this year.